psf/requests/docs/api.rst

 * The parameter for streaming requests was changed from ``prefetch`` to ``stream`` and the logic was inverted.
-In addition, ``stream`` is now required for chunked response reading.
+In addition, ``stream`` is now required for raw response reading.

   ::